JDGonzal/MERN-stack-mysql/README.md

 ```
 6. Delete the "package.json" file of the root.
 7. Move the content "frontend" directory to the root.
-8. Stay in the root" directory, and install `concurrently`, to run two Node commands in parallel.
+8. Stay in the root directory, and install `concurrently`, to run two Node commands in parallel.
 ```bash
 pnpm i concurrently -D
 ```